OGStudio/debug-broker/README.md

 For example:

 * when application is constantly publishing new values of an item, `debug-broker` prefers new values
-* when application only publishes initial value once, debug UI gets a chance to send new values that are preferred by `debug-broker`
+* when application is constantly publishing the same value, debug UI gets a chance to send new value that is preferred by `debug-broker`

 ## HTTP requests

 `debug-broker` only accepts POST requests with a body as JSON listed above.
+`7999` port is used by default.

 If sent message contains `isWritable` property, such message is considered to originate from application.
 Otherwise, from debug UI.